 Why does financial mis-selling happen with high risk investments?
 As you can imagine, this is owing to the sheer amount of money involved.
 The truth is in the name, a high risk investment means a risk is being taken.
 But what if you were not made aware of exactly the level of risk you were taking?
 There are such things as “toxic investments” which are, put bluntly, unregulated and dangerous.
 Scammers quite probably saw this as an easy win.
 Read about high risk investment mis-selling in our blog.

-PPI has bought the focus on to the mis-selling of financial products like never before and since the financial recession consumer trust in the financial industry is at an all-time low.
+PPI brought the focus onto the mis-selling of financial products like never before, and since the financial recession, consumer trust in the financial industry is at an all-time low.

-Some leading experts are concerned that PPI mis-selling is just the tip of the iceberg, with thoughts that over half of all financial products sold to clients by financial institutions have not been the correct for the client.
+Some leading experts were concerned that PPI mis-selling was just the tip of the iceberg, with thoughts that over half of all financial products sold to clients by financial institutions were not correct for the client.

 Do you feel that you have been a victim of any of the above?
 Are you approaching retirement and have concerns over the advice you have received in regards to your pension?

-Expert Pension Claims are helping consumers reclaim their mis-sold pensions, and we could help you call us today for an initial consultation and see how we can help you if you have been a victim pension miss selling.
+Expert Pension Claims are helping consumers reclaim their mis-sold pensions, and we could help you.
+Call us today for an initial consultation and see how we can assist you if you have been a victim pension mis-selling.